 In this stage, we aim to learn a single world model with general perceptive and dynamics priors across a diverse set of offline tasks.
-We emphasize, however, that the goal of pretraining is not to obtain a truly generalist agent, but rather to learn a good initialization for finetuning to unseen tasks.
-Learning a single RL agent for a diverse set of tasks is however a difficult in practice, which is only exacerbated by extrapolation errors due to the offline RL setting (Kumar et al., 2020).
-To address the challenge of multi-task learning, we propose to pretrain the model following a student-teacher training setup, where teacher models are trained separately by offline RL for each task, and then distilled into a single multi-task model using a novel instantiation of the MuZero Reanalyze (Schrittwieser et al., 2021) algorithm.
+We emphasize that the goal of pretraining is not to obtain a truly generalist agent, but rather to learn a good initialization for finetuning to unseen tasks.
+Learning a single RL agent for a diverse set of tasks is however difficult in practice, which is only exacerbated by extrapolation errors due to the offline RL setting (Kumar et al., 2020).
+To address such a challenge, we propose to pretrain the model following a student-teacher training setup in the same spirit to DQN multi-task policy distillation in Rusu et al. (2016) and Actor-Mimic in Parisotto et al. (2016), where teacher models are trained separately by offline RL for each task, and then distilled into a single multi-task model using a novel instantiation of the MuZero Reanalyze (Schrittwieser et al., 2021).